marioanton/aws_s3_poc/README.md

 Requirements:

 1. python 3.8.2.
 I started using [pyenv](https://github.com/pyenv/pyenv) to avoid issues with versioning.
-2. minio library (pip install -r requirements.txt)
+2. minio library (pip install -r requirements.txt) or boto
 3. docker container for minio s3 emulation. [minio](https://github.com/minio/minio)
 4. pillow python module for images generation

+Assumptions:
+1. Both S3 in the same region, would use s3 vpc endpoints to reach internally and reduce bandwith issues and speed up the transfer.

 This project is for a POC and intends to: